smartive/giuseppe/docs/errorhandling.md

 executed. giuseppe prevents some horrible random situations by throwing error objects during the design time (e.g. on duplicate routes, express just uses the first one).

-All errors are documented with JSDoc in the [Errors.ts](https://github.com/smartive/giuseppe/blob/master/errors/Errors.ts) file.
+All errors are documented with JSDoc in the [API documentation](/api/) file.
 A brief overview is given:

-- `HttpVerbNotSupportedError`: However you did it, you managed to get a value inside the `RouteRegistration` that is not part of the enum `RouteMethod`.
 - `DuplicateRouteDeclarationError`: A specific route is registered twice.
    (`PUT` and `POST` to `/api/test` are two different routes).
-- `HeadHasWrongReturnTypeError`: A head-route has not the return type boolean.
 - `ErrorHandlerWrongArgumentsError`: A registered `@ErrorHandler` has the wrong arguments count.
 - `ErrorHandlerWrongArgumentTypesError`: A registered `@ErrorHandler` has the wrong argument types.
 - `ErrorHandlerWrongReturnTypeError`: An `@ErrorHandler` should always return `void`.
-- `ParameterConstructorArgumentsError`: A constructor for a parameter (e.g. `MyOwnClass`) should always receive at least 1 argument.

 ### Runtime errors